XZ-DxGroup/Handheld_HB9CV/README.md

 - [ ] Make a new design with the welded radials.
 - [ ] Make a list of the needed material and tools.
 - [ ] Kindly ask ANSYS for radiation paterns.
-- [ ] Ask Vash if attenuators might work in this application.
+- [x] Ask Vash if attenuators might work in this application.
+     - [x] Yes, it does, but apparently I cannot use switches to commute between the attenuators :(
 - [ ] Actually make the thing.
 - [ ] Make a 3D design of the handle.